NogsMPLS/babel-plugin-transform-react-remove-statics/README.md

 This project was originally a fork of [Babel Plugin Transform React Remove PropTypes](https://github.com/oliviertassinari/babel-plugin-transform-react-remove-prop-types), by [oliviertassinari](https://github.com/oliviertassinari), which is  in turn a fork of [Babel Plugin React Remove PropTypes](https://github.com/nkt/babel-plugin-react-remove-prop-types)  by [nkt](https://github.com/nkt).

-Thank you [nkt](https://github.com/nkt) and [oliviertassinari](https://github.com/oliviertassinari) for letting em stand on your shoulders.
+Thank you [nkt](https://github.com/nkt) and [oliviertassinari](https://github.com/oliviertassinari) for letting me stand on your shoulders.